 Green tea mochi ice cream is also a popular variation.
 It was invented in Tokyo by a local confectionery maker using a thin layer of sweet dough to wrap around a tasty, premium green tea ice cream centre.

 You might have realised that there are many variations for the fillings of the rice flour ball.
-You can even use non-traditional fillings such as chocolate!
-Refer to this chocolate mochi recipe to find out how.
+You can even use non-traditional fillings such as chocolate or even mango.
+You can refer to our mochi ice cream recipe to find out how.

 Also, this dessert has many variations, such as mochi green tea cookies.
 You can modify the recipe by using more or less dough or increasing the baking temperature to make cookies.

-While this recipe will show you how to make green tea mochi with red bean paste, you can quickly adapt it for other additional toppings.
+While our recipe will show you how to make green tea mochi with red bean paste, you can quickly adapt it for other additional toppings.

 How to store

-Green tea mochi tastes the best the same day you make them, as it hardens when you leave them in the fridge for too long.
+Green tea mochi taste best the same day you make them, as they harden when left in the fridge for too long.

 How to eat matcha mochi